jgpavez/Analyser/doc/using_git.md

 3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.

-If a particular version of a file is in the git directory, it's considered committed.
+If a particular version of a file is in the Git directory, it's considered committed.
 If it's modified but has been added to the staging area, it is staged.
 And if it was changed since it was checked out but has not been staged, it is modified.

 ## Simple daily workflow

-When dealing with git, it's best to work in small bits.
+When dealing with Git, it's best to work in small bits.
 Rule of thumb: if you can't summarise it in a sentence, you've gone too long without committing.
 A typical work cycle would be: